-News Dreamcast launch report; Voodoo3 Prescreen Shadowman, Driver, Zombie Zone Prescreen spotlight Hired Guns, Soul Bringer Testscreen Virtua Fighter 3th, Thief, Heretic II Features The Best of 1998; Physics Matters Plus an exclusive Dreamcast supplement
+News Dreamcast launch report; Voodoo3 Prescreen Shadowman, Driver, Zombie Zone Prescreen spotlight Hired Guns, Soul Bringer Testscreen Virtuo Fighter 3tb, Thief, Hereic II Features The Best of 1998; Physics Matters Plus an exclusive Dreamcast supplement

-News Next generation tension as 128bit era dawns; Milia '99 timetable announced; Seg rallies against Dreamcast import scene; Apple's stylish new G3 revealed Prescreen Jet Force Gemini, Mario Golf, Shenmue, Power Stone, Kingpin, Wild Metal Country, Maken X, Frame Gride Prescreen feature CRI's acrobatic Aero Danzing takes to the skies; Exclusive Quake III: Arena images and interviews with John Carmack's team; The world's first look at the sequel no one believed existed - Gran Turismo 2

-Testscreen Sonic Adventure, R4 - Ridge Racer Type 4, Blood 2: The Chosen, Moto Racer 2, South Park, Star Wars: Rogue Squadron Features Learning Curves - Edge peeks under the bonnet of the ever popular racing genre; Man Versus the Machine - Greeting the opposition with improved AI An audience with...
-New Sega CFO Jean-François Cecillion an audience with...
-Penn His early relationship with videogames began as a journalist, where the pen indeed proved mightfer than the sword, but at DIMA the child within is ensconced in a far more creative role est known as a journalist from the heyday of pioneering magazines Zzap 64!, The One and Amiga Power, Gary Penn is now creative manager at Dundee's groundbreaking DMA Design.
+News Next generation tension as 128bit era dawns; Milia '99 timetable announced; Sega rallies against Dreamcast import scene; Apple's stylish new G3 revealed Prescreen Jet Force Gemini, Mario Golf, Shenmue, Power Stone, Kingpin, Wild Metal Country, Maken X, Frame Gride Prescreen feature CRI's acrobatic Aero Dancing takes to the skies; Exclusive Quade III: Arena images and intenviews with John Carmack's team; The world's first look at the sequel no one believed existed - Gran Turismo 2 Testscreen Sonic Adventure, R4 - Ridge Racer Type 4, Blood 2: The Chosen, Moto Racer 2, South Park, Star Wars: Rogue Squadron Features Learning Curves - Edge peeks under the bonnet of the ever popular racing genre; Man Versus the Machine - Greeting the opposition with improved AI An audience with...
+New Sega CEO Jean-François Cecillion 01458 271112 est known as a journalist from the heyday of pioneering magazines Zzap 64!, The One and Amiga Power, Gary Penn is now creative manager at Dundee's groundbreaking DMA Design.
 Penn's position seems unique among UK developers, offering as he does considered input to DMA's already prodigious output while at the same time trying to conceive of nothing less ambitious than a general theory of gameplay.
 He hopes he's not alone.
 He hopes there are other people in the development community striving to answer the same basic questions.
 He hopes they'll get in touch.
 But first, they'd better read this...

-The Edge slipcase is the ideal of the ideal of the polder copies in mint con
+The Edge slipcase is the ideal we will be seen older copies in mint con-

 RESERVE YOUR COPY TODAY.
-Tell your local newsagent to reserve or deliver your copy of Edge on a regular basis
+Tell your local newsagent to reserve or deliver your copy of Edge on a regular basis an audience with...
+Penn His early relationship with videogames began as a journalist, where the pen indeed proved mighter than the sword, but at DIMA the child within is ensconced in a far more creative role

 Edge: As a journalist you always seemed cynical about the business.
 Has being on the other side changed your opinions?
 Gary Penn: No. It's made me appreciate why things are the way they are more than I did.
 I mean, I've had experience from all different angles now; from the punter through to the journalist; the publishing side - marketing, PR, manuals - pretty much every single aspect; but this is the first time hands-on in the development side of it.
 I've kind of seen it all, which is probably why I'm so cynical.
 Edge: How do games seem to you now, as in the past you were seeing 30 or 40 new games a month and now you're involved with one for two years or more.
 GP: I hardly play anything.
 I try and keep tabs on what's going on but I find I don't have time.
 Edge: If it's hard to keep your enthusiasm for...